swimlane/ngx-ui/packages/demo/src/assets/markdowns/forms/buttons/intro.md

 Used for external content.
 For the most part, you shouldn't use buttons as links. staying semantic with [anchor tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) would be a better choice.

+There are two ways to create a button with ngx-ui.

+1. CSS classes
+2. `ngx-button`

+When needing just a styled button, then the CSS class based button is recommended.
+`ngx-button` provides extra functionality and is recommended if you need that functionality.
+You can read more about `ngx-button` below